plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Summer Opening *(9 – 29 July 2023)*

 For three weeks, Plum Village received over 2,000 lay practitioners of which were 170 teens and 480 children for the annual Summer Opening.
 The largest gathering of the year, this retreat has become a rendezvous for many parents and children to practice together, cultivating awareness, understanding and compassion.
-We are deeply grateful to all our spiritual friends, especially more than 120 volunteers, who helped make the Summer Opening possible.
+We are deeply grateful to all our spiritual friends, especially the more than 120 volunteers, who helped make the Summer Opening possible.

 {% image "article2024/Done-Review of the Year/Summer retreat/PV_2023_69.jpg", "noFloat" %}
 {% image "article2024/Done-Review of the Year/Summer retreat/ancestors-festival-deco.jpg", "noFloat" %}